Ion-lithium collision dynamics studied with an in-ring MOTReMi

 The accurate measurement of the collisionally induced recoil of the target ion requires thermal momenta that are relatively small.
-In most earlier experiments, rare gas atoms or molecular gases have been used as targets, because these gases can efficiently be cooled to the required temperatures of about 1\,K or below, taking advantage of supersonic expansion in gasjet targets.
+In most earlier experiments, rare gas atoms or molecular gases were used as targets, because these gases can efficiently be cooled to the required temperatures of about 1\,K or below, taking advantage of supersonic expansion in gas jet targets.
 In few measurements also atomic hydrogen was used \cite{PhysRevLett.103.053201}, though the dissociation of the molecules, e.g.\ by means of microwave fields, is intrinsically connected to a heating of the target which, in turn, limits the achievable resolution.

-Laser-cooling in magneto-optical traps (MOT) has also been employed for the preparation of alkaline metal targets in several so-called MOTRIMS setups \cite{PhysRevA.62.043408,PhysRevLett.87.123201,PhysRevLett.87.123202,PhysRevLett.87.123203,blieck:103102,PhysRevA.83.023413,DePaola2008139}.
-In these experiments the momentum resolution for the recoil ions is no longer limited by the target temperature which is typically about three orders of magnitude lower than for gasjet targets.
-However, so far kinematically complete studies of ionizing collisions have not been possible as inhomogeneous magnetic fields, required for the trapping in the MOT, hampered the momentum resolved electron detection.
+Laser-cooling in magneto-optical traps (MOT) has also been employed for the preparation of alkaline metal targets in several so-called MOTRIMS setups \cite{PhysRevA.62.043408,PhysRevLett.87.123201,PhysRevLett.87.123202,PhysRevLett.87.123203,blieck:103102,PhysRevLett.103.103008,DePaola2008139}.
+In these experiments the thermal momentum spread is typically in the range of 0.01\,a.u.\ resulting in an improved momentum resolution compared to most conventional Reaction Microscopes where the target temperature can be larger by up to 3 orders of magnitude.
+However, so far kinematically complete studies of ionizing collisions have not been possible as inhomogeneous magnetic fields, required for the trapping in the MOT, hampered the momentum resolved electron detection \cite{PhysRevA.83.023413}.
 All attempts to overcome this difficulty failed due to slowly decaying eddy currents in the vicinity of the electron trajectories.
 To date, there is no fully-functional Reaction Microscope equipped with a MOT target reported in the literature.